10up/wp-php-fpm/README.md

 # 10up/wp-php-fpm

 > This image extends the `base-php` image to include `php-fpm` focussing on serving WordPress.
-This image also includes the New Relic PHP agent which is disabled by default.
+This image also includes the New Relic PHP agent as well as the Data Dog integration.
+Both are disabled by default and must be enabled by passing the correct ENV vars which are detailed below.

 [![Support Level](https://img.shields.io/badge/support-active-green.svg)](#support-level) [![MIT License](https://img.shields.io/github/license/10up/wp-php-fpm.svg)](https://github.com/10up/wp-php-fpm/blob/master/LICENSE)